Fort Worth chief: ‘absolutely no excuse’ for woman’s killing

 “The officers are hurting,” he said.
 “They try hard every day to try to make this city better.”
 He added: “I likened it to a bunch of ants building an ant hill, and then somebody comes with a hose and washes it away.
 And they just have to start from scratch.”

-Merritt said Fort Worth needs to change its “brutal culture of policing,” and Mayor Betsy Price has called for a top-to-bottom review of the department.
+Merritt said Fort Worth needs to change its “brutal culture of policing,” and Price, the mayor, has called for a top-to-bottom review of the department.

+Dozens of people crowded Fort Worth’s City Council chamber and hundreds more shouted outside to call for justice for Jefferson.

+The Fort Worth Star-Telegram reports about 60 people signed up to speak to the council at its Tuesday night meeting.
+Once the chamber’s capacity was reached, about 200 others who could not make it inside shouted bitter protests outside City Hall to Fort Worth police and political leaders.

 Of the nine officer-involved shootings so far this year in Fort Worth, five targeted African Americans and six resulted in death, according to department data.